UMMS-Biocore/dolphin/docs/dolphin-ui/ngspipeline.rst

 Upon selection of RNASeqRSEM, you have the option of selecting additional RSEM command line parameters as well as IGC/TDF or BigWig conversions.

+The RSEM pipeline also has an option to generate RSeQC reports.
+For more information on the RSeQC reports, you can view the program used, 'read-distribution.py' for RSeQC,`here`_.

 **Tophat:**

 Selection the Tophat additional pipeline will allow you to run Tophat in addition to the current run.